License GoldBean Content To Engage and Educate

 This a great way to learn from each other, especially people who have less investing experience – their instincts and ideas are often very different than experienced investors.

-A last thought to leave you with.
 You work so hard to earn your money.
 You go to school, you compete for jobs, you jostle for raises, and you spend a large portion of your waking hours dedicated to generating income for you and your family.
 Why not make it a priority to put your money to work for you?

-There are no future facts - you don’t know what is going to happen, but having a healthy approach to money and investing can help buy you better options in life.
+But remember - there are no future facts - you don’t know what is going to happen, but having a healthy approach to money and investing can help buy you better options in life.

 We’ve made it easy for you to edit, update and share this content within your organization - via API, Widget or CMS.
 Of course if you prefer old school file transfers or google docs, we can do that too!